greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-01-27-continuous-integration-with-rails-ember-cli-and-circleci.md

 straight forward to get set up with [continuous integration][continuous-integration] for a single application.
-When you have both a [Rails][rails] and [Ember CLI][ember-cli] application living in single repository, it requires a little bit of customization.
+When you have both a [Rails][rails] and [Ember CLI][ember-cli] application living in single repository, some extra configuration is required.

+If you just want to see code, check out the example [example repository][example-repo].

-This assumes that you're using:
+This assumes you're using:

-- CircleCI
+- CircleCI (you can probably do something similar with Travis CI and Codeship)
-- Rails & RSpec
+- Rails and RSpec
-- Ember CLI & the default test setup with [ember-cli-qunit][ember-cli-qunit]
+- Ember CLI's default test setup with [ember-cli-qunit][ember-cli-qunit]

 ## The Repository Structure